Automated inbound lead processing

 Scale, adjust, or stop based on actual outcomes.

 A short overview of timeline, scope, data needs, and where AI creates business value versus where it is too early.
+The goal is to make the first decision easier, not to overcomplicate the setup.

 Usually 2-4 weeks for one concrete workflow with a clear success metric and a usable handover for the client team.
+The first few days are spent on process mapping, data access, and choosing what to exclude.
+After that, implementation is focused on one workflow that can be shipped, measured, and passed to the team without ambiguity.

 One process, tightly scoped delivery, an agreed success criterion before implementation, and a decision based on live results after launch.
+That format is usually faster and cheaper than trying to modernize everything at once, and it gives the team a working reference point for later rollouts.

 No. For the first scenario, a process description, representative inputs, and access to the process owner are usually enough.
+Heavy infrastructure is only justified when the use case truly requires it.
+In many SMB settings the better path is to start with the smallest stable workflow and add complexity only after the value is proven.

 When the process is still unstable, there is not enough signal in the inputs, or the bottleneck is better solved by rules and basic automation.
+AI is also a poor fit when nobody owns the workflow or when the team cannot agree on what success looks like.
+In those cases, the right move is to fix the operating model first.

 A working workflow, clear operating boundaries, evidence of impact, and a grounded next-step decision: scale, refine, or stop.
+The team also gets a shared understanding of how the new workflow fits into everyday operations, so the change survives beyond the initial launch and can actually be used.

 The fastest path is to start with one repeated workflow and validate the impact on real operations.
+Once the first process works, it becomes much easier to decide where the next automation should go and how far the team should push the AI layer.